Everyday Trials

 when he or she may ask their parents, “Mommy or Daddy, why is that person in a

 wheelchair?
 What is wrong with them?”
 These questions do not bother me.
-The
+The parents' response baffles me.
+Several months ago, I was at a local mall when

 the same situation occurred, and I distinctly could hear a parent react to the

-same question with the following, “Honey, be quiet.
+same question with the following: “Honey, be quiet.
 Don’t ask that.
 That’s

 rude.”
 Is it rude?
 Or, as my friend said to me and as I truly believe, have we